Yunnan Sourcing · 2005 Xiangming "Big Green Tree" Yi Wu Mountain Raw Pu-erh Tea

 What does 2005 Xiangming "Big Green Tree" Yi Wu Mountain Raw Pu-erh Tea taste like?

-This dark from Yunnan, China offers a distinctive drinking experience.
 This aged Yi Wu Pu-erh offers a comforting and complex cup with a soft, rounded mouthfeel.
 Expect a thick, full-bodied tea soup with a beautiful honey-golden hue, boasting a subtle yet pronounced hone.
-It sits in the "Sweet" and "Smooth" and "Woody" flavor families, so expect a cup that leans sweet and smooth and woody.
+It leans sweet, smooth and woody.

 How should I brew 2005 Xiangming "Big Green Tree" Yi Wu Mountain Raw Pu-erh Tea?